-The GH stimulation test
+The different GH Tests

-The GH suppression test
+The GH Suppression Test

 The GH suppression test, on the other hand, is intended to measure excessively high levels of HGH in the patient.
 It can also be used in conjunction with other blood tests and various imaging scans in order to identify tumors of the pituitary.
 Again, the patient must fast for at least ten and up to twelve hours before the test.
 Then, a blood sample is taken.
-Next the patient takes a glucose solution, and later further blood samples are drawn at certain intervals of time.
-The levels of HGH in the blood are tested in order see whether the glucose has suppressed the amount of hormone generated by the pituitary gland.
+Next, the patient takes a glucose solution, and later further blood samples are drawn at certain intervals of time.
+The levels of HGH in the blood are tested in order to see whether the glucose has suppressed the amount of hormone generated by the pituitary gland.
 If the HGH levels are not suppressed, and the patient has accompanying symptoms of gigantism or Acromegaly, then the person is likely to be producing excessive amounts of the hormone.
 Similarly, if X-rays, CT scans, or MRIs show the presence of a mass in the brain, then the patient may have a pituitary tumor.
-Most such tumors are benign.
+Most of the time such tumors are benign.

 The GH secretion dynamic test measures the level of HGH reserve.
 The tester must induce hypoglycemia in the patient using an insulin bolus intravenously.
 Then the doctor will measure the patient’s HGH levels every fifteen minutes to half an hour for a period of one hundred and twenty minutes.
 After the patient’s blood glucose drops to a sufficient point of 2.2 mmol/L, polyclonal radioimmunoassay is used to track growth hormone response.
-A peak response of under 5 ng/mL indicates HGH deficiency, and a peak response of under 3 ng/mL suggests that the deficiency might be severe.
+A peak response of under 5 ng/mL indicates HGH deficiency, and peak response of under 3 ng/mL suggests that the deficiency might be severe.
 This division allows doctors to separate the responses of normal subjects from those with hypopituitarism, as well as taking into account other factors that may affect the amount of HGH the body secretes, such as obesity or age.
 The secretion dynamic test can indicate the necessity for adult HGH replacement therapy.
 However, although it is often considered “the gold standard,” this test is still not a perfect indicator.
 The patient might not achieve a sufficient state of hypoglycemia, and may even require hospital admission.
-This can consume a large amount of resources relating to health care.
+This can consume a large number of resources in health care.
 Also, the intensive testing required can last as much as three or four hours, since the action of the glucagon might be delayed.
-Finally, it is necessary for an experienced medical professional at a sufficiently equipped center to successfully carry out this test.
+Additionally, it is necessary for an experienced medical professional at a sufficiently equipped center to successfully carry out this test.